-Ipek Duben's work spans across a variety of media such as painting and artist books through to video and sound installations.
+Ipek Duben use a variety of processes including painting, sculpture, installation, artist’s book, video art and sound installations.
 The areas and themes in which she primarily focuses span across concepts surrounding memory, identity, alienation, gender and migration.

-Her interest in the outsider, the other has its early beginnings in Sherife (1981), a series of paintings representing the iconic image of an ordinary migrant woman from Anatolia in the nineteen-seventies in Turkey.
-Duben's interest in identity and alienation continued in Manuscript 1994, an autobiographical non-narrative text and a poem presented as a multimedia installation.
+Her interest in the outsider, the other has its early beginnings in Sherife (1981), a series of paintings representing the iconic image of an ordinary migrant woman from Anatolia in the 1970s in Turkey.
+Duben's interest in identity and alienation continued in Manuscript (1994), an autobiographical non-narrative text and a poem presented as a multimedia installation.
 Here the artist focuses on her identity as a modern woman seeking a place for herself in an Islamic tradition.

 Duben has also investigated forced migration.
-In Farewell My Homeland (2004), an artist's book and multimedia installation, she has covered the twentieth century beginning with the Balkan Wars.
+In Farewell My Homeland (2004), an artist's book and multimedia installation, she has covered the 20th century beginning with the Balkan Wars.
 In this work she reflects on the psychological impact of forced migration at the moment of crossing borders.
-The same material is brought up to date to cover the twenty-first century in her major installation in via incognita (2018) which underlies the infinite continuity of such historical events.
+The same material is brought up to date to cover the 21th century in her major installation in via incognita (2018) which underlies the infinite continuity of such historical events.
 This time the show contains series of portraits on which names are embroidered by the artist to bring out the individual presence of each victim of the endless saga.

 Besides being an actively exhibiting artist she is the author and editor of a number of books and articles on art and criticism; Painting and Criticism in Turkey: 1880-1950(Istanbul Bilgi University ed., 2007, Turkey);Contemporary Art in Turkey in the 80s: New Expansions, co-editor (Istanbul Bilgi University ed., 2008, Turkey); Contemporary Thinking and Art, co-editor (AIAP/PSD, 1991, Istanbul, Turkey).